tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 By pressing `Ctrl+Delete`.
 Audio-based cards are completely useless.

-### How much listening should I do before I start reading?

-As much as you want.
-Everyone in the community has their own opinion on this.
-Some even say that reading from day one is the way to go.
-I recommend only audio-visual input (anime, dramas) in the beginning.
-After you've done it for 2,000 to 3,000 hours (around 4 months), start reading books and manga.

 ### Thoughts on Khatz's "multiplexed input"

 I think [condensed audio](passive-listening.html#condensing-audio) is a better technique.
 It's more organized.

-### How to start reading as a beginner?

-Start with reading Japanese subtitles.

 ### Should I put English translations on Bilingual TSCs?